 - If applicable (HB/ANE), tablet samples should be included.

 Students must apply for doctoral candidacy in the Graduate School before being able to enroll in dissertation coursework.
 At least two semesters of dissertation are required before becoming eligible to graduate: one semester of Reading (MEL 399R, 699R, or 999R) and one semester of Writing (MEL 399W, 699W, or 999W).
 The Reading course is taken only once, and a typical student will take multiple semesters of the Writing course before defending and graduating.
 These courses are graded only on the CR/NC basis.

 The Graduate School requires continuous registration of doctoral candidates (not including summers unless graduating in the summer).
 Leaves of absence are rarely granted by the Graduate School for students in candidacy.

 A student's candidacy may not exceed 3 years.

-Dissertation committee members will work with the student in different ways; some will want to be involved in every stage of the writing, others will want to review the student’s work only after the supervisor has done so.
+Effective in fall 2015, a minimum of 4 faculty must comprise a student's committee.
+3 of these must sit on the department's Graduate Studies Committee.
+Members will work with the student in different ways; some will want to be involved with every stage of writing, others will want to review the student’s work only after the supervisor has done so.
 Students should establish expectations early and stay in touch with committee members on a regular basis.